sstone/akka-amqp-proxies/README.md

 Read more at [http://letitcrash.com/post/29988753572/akka-amqp-proxies](http://letitcrash.com/post/29988753572/akka-amqp-proxies)

+The original code has been improved, with the addition of on-the-fly compression and a protobuf serializer (thanks to PM47!)

 To start the demo with local actors:

-* java -cp akka-amqp-proxies-1.0-SNAPSHOT-shaded.jar com.aphelia.Local
+* java -cp akka-amqp-proxies-1.0-SNAPSHOT-shaded.jar com.aphelia.amqp.proxy.Local

 To start the demo with a client proxy and remote server actors:

-* java -cp akka-amqp-proxies-1.0-SNAPSHOT-shaded.jar com.aphelia.Server
+* java -cp akka-amqp-proxies-1.0-SNAPSHOT-shaded.jar com.aphelia.amqp.proxy.Server  (as many times as you want)
-* java -cp akka-amqp-proxies-1.0-SNAPSHOT-shaded.jar com.aphelia.Client
+* java -cp akka-amqp-proxies-1.0-SNAPSHOT-shaded.jar com.aphelia.amqp.proxy.Client